Samuel D. Gruber

 Sam is a recognized expert in many aspects of art and architectural history and the historic preservation of architectural and cultural heritage sites.
 He has taught courses in art history and Jewish Studies part-time at Syracuse University since 1994 and has also taught Cornell University, Colgate University, LeMoyne College, and elsewhere.

-Starting in 2019, he is on the faculty of Art Workshop International in Assisi, Italy, where he taught a 2-week course on medieval art, architecture and urbanism, and will art history again in 2020.
+He has taught at Art Workshop International in Assisi, Italy, where he has offered a 2-week course on medieval art, architecture and urbanism.

-Sam is president (volunteer) of the International Survey of Jewish Monuments (ISJM) and the Arts & Crafts Society of Central New York (ACSCNY), and past president of the Preservation Association of Central New York (PACNY).
+Sam is president (volunteer) of the International Survey of Jewish Monuments (ISJM), the Arts & Crafts Society of Central New York (ACSCNY), and co-president of the Westcott Neighborhood Association.
+He is past president of the Preservation Association of Central New York (PACNY).